A massive and evolved slow-rotating galaxy in the early Universe

-In fact, XMM-VID1-2075 is more similar kinematically to the most massive early-type galaxies in the local Universe than other observed high-redshift galaxies, though it is smaller in size than the local slow-rotators.
-In the canonical picture of formation for these `dead' ellipticals, a major merger is the defining event.
-At $\sim500$~Myr post-merger, 1) any signatures of black hole growth (active galactic nucleus, AGN) have rapidly faded, 2) new star-formation has ceased, and 3) tidal features from the merger have also faded and are only visible with very deep observations, aside from which the galaxy is very compact \cite{Hopkins2008}.
+One such alternative picture of formation for massive, quenched ellipticals includes a major merger (roughly equivalent progenitor masses) as the defining event.
+At \mbox{$\sim500$~Myr} post-merger, 1) any signatures of black hole growth (active galactic nucleus, AGN) have rapidly faded, 2) new star-formation has ceased, and 3) tidal features from the merger have also faded and are only visible with very deep observations, aside from which the galaxy is very compact \cite{Hopkins2008}.
 XMM-VID1-2075 matches these characteristics.
-Studies of local massive early-type galaxies have revealed that their cores consist of older stellar populations with larger velocity dispersions than the outlying regions \cite{VanDokkum2017, LaBarbera2019}.
+In order for such a system to show a lack of rotation however, the two progenitors must have anti-aligned angular-momentum vectors of similar amplitude which is not expected to be common.
+It is unclear how prevalent galaxies similar to XMM-VID1-2075 are at this epoch, and larger samples are therefore necessary to judge if such an explanation is valid.
+It is also unclear if the low-surface brightness feature on the NE side of XMM-VID1-2075 is indeed the result of a major merger, as the flux at the center of the galaxy is large relative to that contained in this structure ($>10:1$).
+That said, studies of local massive early-type galaxies have revealed that their cores consist of older stellar populations with larger velocity dispersions than the outlying regions \cite{VanDokkum2017, LaBarbera2019}.
 If XMM-VID1-2075 undergoes additional minor merger activity, which tends to deposit stars in the outskirts of the system \cite{Karademir2019}, its size would increase significantly.
-Combined with only small increases expected in stellar mass and velocity dispersion, this would result in a descendant galaxy akin to local massive slow-rotators \cite{Bezanson2009, Saracco2020, Forrest2022}, though this may also require accretion of `mini-mergers' into the galaxy envelope \cite{Suess2023, Nipoti2025}.
+Combined with only small increases expected in stellar mass and velocity dispersion, this would result in a descendant galaxy akin to local massive slow rotators \cite{Bezanson2009, Saracco2020, Forrest2022}, though this may also require accretion of `mini-mergers' into the galaxy envelope \cite{Suess2023, Nipoti2025}.

-However, it is unclear if the low-surface brightness feature on the NE side of XMM-VID1-2075 is indeed the result of a major merger, as the flux at the center of the galaxy is large relative to that contained in this structure ($>10:1$).
-At low-redshifts, slow-rotators can also be the result of numerous minor mergers which cumulatively remove angular momentum from the system.
-This process also can increase the size and Sersic index of the system and yield a rounder galaxy than the elongated slow-rotators expected in a major merger scenario \cite{Naab2014}.
-In this way, numerous minor mergers could form something similar in stellar mass and kinematics to XMM-VID1-2075, though as mentioned above, this would be expected to produce a galaxy larger in size.
-Additionally, whether sufficient minor merging events to sufficiently build the observed stellar mass could occur in the first 1.8 Gyr of cosmic time is questionable.